HL7/smart-app-launch/spec/index.md

 No matter how an app registers with an EHR's authorization service, at registration time **every SMART app must**:

 * Register zero or more fixed, fully-specified launch URL with the EHR's authorization server
 * Register one or more, fixed, fully-specified `redirect_uri`s with the EHR's authorization server.
-Note: In the case of native clients following the OAuth 2.0 for Native Apps specification [(RFC 8252)](https://tools.ietf.org/html/rfc8252), it may be appropriate to leave the port as a dynamic variable in an otherwise fixed Redirect URI.
+Note: In the case of native clients following the OAuth 2.0 for Native Apps specification [(RFC 8252)](https://tools.ietf.org/html/rfc8252), it may be appropriate to leave the port as a dynamic variable in an otherwise fixed redirect URI.

 ## SMART authorization & FHIR access: overview